CloudLabs-MOC/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

      ![](./media2/az9l25.png)

       >**Note**: If you get an error in the lower-right-hand corner realted to proposed APIs, please make sure you have performed the Lab prerequisites part properly.
 Navigate to `C:\Users\azureuser\.vscode\extensions\vsciot-vscode.azure-iot-toolkit-2.17.1`, -> **package.json** file and make sure `enabledApiProposals` proposal is added.
-If not please add as mentioned in the Lab prerequisites, `step no.3`.
+If not please add as mentioned in the Lab prerequisites, `step no.3` and save the file.

 1. When prompted to **Select an IoT Edge Device**, click **SimulatedDevice**.